Vegas Vipers: Tampa Bay (2020, McMahon Era)

-Dwayne Johnson and Dany Garcia Era (2023-present)
+Vegas (2023, Dwayne Johnson and Dany Garcia Era)

-Las Vegas (2023–present)

 On July 24, 2022, the XFL announced that it would be placing one of its eight teams in the Las Vegas area, and that Rod Woodson would be its head coach.
 It initially appeared unclear whether this would be a new expansion team or a relocation.
 As early as April 2020, the league had reportedly been considering moving the Vipers to Orlando, 80 miles up Interstate 4 from Tampa, and the July 24 announcement confirmed that Orlando would get a team and that Tampa Bay would no longer have one.
 However, when team names were leaked in September and confirmed in October, it was instead revealed that Orlando's team would take on the name of the Guardians, a team that had played in North Jersey representing New York City in 2020, and that the Vipers name would instead be relocated to Las Vegas in homage to southern Nevada being home to numerous rattlesnakes.
 The move returned the XFL to a market that previously had a team in the 2001 iteration of the league in the Las Vegas Outlaws.

 At the time of the original announcement, Las Vegas was the only city in which the XFL had not secured a stadium agreement.
 By the league's own admission, the process of securing a stadium was "long and tedious," as the Vipers had to negotiate around the other teams using Las Vegas's venues (with Allegiant Stadium, Cashman Field, and Bishop Gorman High School being considered at various points), and the XFL was dead-set against having the Vipers play as a traveling team until a venue could be secured.
 On January 5, 2023, the day the league's schedule was released, Cashman Field was announced to be the Vipers home stadium for the 2023 season.
 The move into Cashman Field was done with the full cooperation of the Las Vegas Lights FC, who cooperated with the Vipers in setting out each team's schedule.
 The league had difficulties getting the playing surface to professional standards and maintaining it; the dried, brown grass had to be painted green (causing the field to become slippery when heavy rains fell during the home opener), divots caused by heavy equipment were noted on the field, ESPN's press box was open-air and covered by a tarp, and the boundary lines painted on the field were found to not be straight.
 Both the Vipers players and league president Russ Brandon noted that the field was structurally sound and held up well to the harsh conditions.